volga-project/volga/README.md

 ## Volga - Feature Engine for real-time AI/ML

-Volga is an open-source, self-serve, scalable data/feature engine tailored for modern real-time AI/ML applications.
+*[Volga](https://medium.com/@andreynovitskiy/volga-open-source-data-engine-for-real-time-ai-part-1-b8d7b16cb9d2)* is an open-source, self-serve, scalable data/feature engine tailored for modern real-time AI/ML applications.
 It features convenient pandas-like API to define data entities, online/offline pipelines and sources, consistent online+offline feature calculation semantics, plugable and configurable hot and cold storage, feature lookups, real-time serving and on-demand request-time calculations.
-It aims to be a completely standalone and self-serve system removing any heavy-weight dependency on general data processors (Flink, Spark) or cloud-based feature platforms (Tecton.ai, Fennel.ai) and can be run on a laptop or on a 1000-node cluster
+It aims to be a completely standalone and self-serve system removing any heavy-weight dependency on general data processors (Flink, Spark) or cloud-based feature platforms (Tecton.ai, Fennel.ai) and can be run on a laptop or on a 1000-node cluster.

+See our *[blog](https://medium.com/@andreynovitskiy/volga-open-source-data-engine-for-real-time-ai-part-1-b8d7b16cb9d2)* for more details on motivation and technical details.

 Features:

 - Utilizes *[custom scalable stream processing engine](https://github.com/anovv/volga/blob/master/volga/streaming/runtime/master/test/test_streaming_e2e.py)* using **[Ray Actors](https://docs.ray.io/en/latest/ray-core/actors.html)** for orchestration,